MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-kerberos.md

 - If you enable this policy setting, the devices credentials will be selected based on the following options:

 Automatic: Device will attempt to authenticate using its certificate.
-If the DC does not support computer account authentication using certificates then authentication with password will be attempted.
+If the DC doesn't support computer account authentication using certificates then authentication with password will be attempted.

 Force: Device will always authenticate using its certificate.
-If a DC cannot be found which support computer account authentication using certificates then authentication will fail.
+If a DC can't be found which support computer account authentication using certificates then authentication will fail.

 - If you disable this policy setting, certificates will never be used.
-- If you do not configure this policy setting, Automatic will be used.
+- If you don't configure this policy setting, Automatic will be used.
 <!-- DevicePKInitEnabled-Description-End -->

 <!-- DevicePKInitEnabled-Editable-Begin -->